danyx23/elm-from-scratch/03 Functions and types.md

 -- fn(fn2(x), b, c)
 ```

-So just to wrap this up, if you get rid of the parenthesis, you will get a compile error because Elm will think you want to call the function `text` with two parameters, a function and a string, but this doesn't fit the definition of `text`which just takes a single argument.
+So just to wrap this up, if you get rid of the parenthesis, you will get a compile error because Elm will think you want to call the function `text` with two parameters, a function and a string, but this doesn't fit the definition of `text` which just takes a single parameter.

 Our example program will be concerned with searching for actors and movies, so let's define another function that takes a movie title and the year of it's release and turns both into a string in the form "The Movie Title (1999)".
 The movie title will be of type String, the year of type Int (for Integer numbers).
 Let's give it a try: